This page is from APP, the official source of professional practice for policing.

 Scene protection considerations are most likely to apply where there has been an immediate report.
 Although delayed reports may limit opportunities for forensic evidence, these should still be explored.

 Where evidence gathering is likely to be complex, for example, if there are multiple scenes or specialist forensic techniques are needed, officers should seek advice from a supervisor, domestic abuse specialist or crime scene expert.

 Scene protection should primarily focus on the immediate scene, as indicated by the initial crime complaint.
 It may also include other scenes that provide supporting evidence for previous or ongoing incidents.
 First responders should note that other crimes often occur alongside domestic abuse incidents, such as child abuse or sexual abuse, but these types of offences are not always immediately apparent.
 See identification, reporting and associated investigations.

 The suspect is likely to have had legitimate access to the scene but there is still potential for forensic evidence to corroborate the victim or witness account.

 The following scene protection guidelines should be put into place when it is safe to do so, in a manner which ensures that personal safety is not compromised and any material of evidential value is preserved.
-For more information see APP on investigation, managing scenes.
-See also APP on civil emergencies, securing the scene, legal issues for police common law powers to set up a cordon.
+For more information see APP on Investigation – Scene strategy.
+See also APP on Civil emergencies – Securing the scene – Legal issues for police common law powers to set up a cordon.

 Checklist: Protecting the scene